High School Enrichment Program

 The Special and Visiting Student Program is utilized by approximately 35 students each semester, all who wish to take advantage of Drew’s small classes, excellent faculty, and rigorous course of day-time study on a temporary basis.
 Many participants specifically utilize this program to:

-Drew University’s Community Education Audit (CEA) program provides adults and other community members the opportunity to sit in on undergraduate courses at a substantially reduced fee.
-For Fall 2013 the cost is $295 for auditing regular undergraduate classes and $395 for English as a Second Language (ESL) classes.
+Drew University’s Community Education Audit (CEA) program provides adults and other community members the opportunity to sit in on undergraduate courses on a non-credit basis at a substantially reduced fee.